Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Discussion

 \section{Discussion}

-Having reported the outcomes of our reproducibility experiments in the previous section, we now critically reflect on the adoption of concepts from diffusion models in recommendation scenarios.
+Having reported the outcomes of our reproducibility and benchmarking experiments in the previous section, we now critically reflect on the adoption of concepts from diffusion models in recommendation scenarios.
 Furthermore, we will report on the immense computational costs of using such models for recommendation tasks, and finally discuss the implications of our findings and possible future steps.
+We hope this discussion can inform the design of new architectures or training protocols that address the issues we identified; however, developing such methods is beyond the scope of this study.